dropwizard/dropwizard/docs/source/manual/auth.rst

 Protecting Resources
 ====================

-To protect a resource, simply include the ``@RolesAllowed`` annotation with an appropriate role on your resource method.
+To protect a resource, you need to mark your resource methods with one of the following annotations:

+* ``@PermitAll``.
+All authenticated users will have access to the method.
+* ``@RolesAllowed``.
+Access will be granted for the users with the specified roles.
+* ``@DenyAll``.
+No access will be granted to anyone.

 If you need access to the Principal, you need to add a parameter to your method ``@Context SecurityContext context``

 .. code-block:: java